Service Selection Overview

 Writing a Custom Service that runs several commands and operates on their results for a device type:

-- can reduce the number of duplicated service and/or custom parsing/filtering logic for complex device interactions.
+• can reduce the number of duplicated services and/or custom parsing/filtering logic for complex device interactions.

 This option is listed for completeness - and internally, it may use things like TextFSM (or TTP).